izgzhen/nightly/README.md

 customizable (written in less than a few hundreds lines of Python in total).
 I hope it might be useful to you as well.

+**Features**:

+- Define compute/storage resources declaratively
+- Define job declaratively (similar to CI)
+- Run job periodically, or as a daemon, or just once
+    - For "just once", you can also run an ad-hoc command line job without defining it
+- Automatically transfer job log and output to storage
+- Monitor the progress via web panel
+- Receive notification in job success/fail/...

 Data objects:

 - Job